Screen Keep

 When simpler setups win on cost

-• the screen has a focused job,
+• the screen has one focused purpose,

 When higher-cost platforms are still the right decision